 Of course, there are numerous surveys out there that contain items on abortion, and depending on how the question is worded, they don’t necessarily yield the same results (it’s worth noting that the WVS inquires on the perceived justifiability of abortion, which isn’t exactly the same thing as belief in the extent to which it should be legally curtailed).
 Yet one needn’t look to survey research to understand why the pro-life position isn’t sexist.
 For many of us, our position is simply a logical deduction from premises that, in themselves, imply nothing with respect to one’s view on women.
 That is, if it is true that human life begins at conception, and if I believe that innocent human life deserves protection, then I am not being a sexist by concluding that abortion ought to be legally restricted – I’m simply being logically consistent.

 So, honest pro-choice advocates should lay to rest the absurd - if rhetorically powerful - notion that a man’s view on abortion necessarily says anything about his respect for women.
-To suggest otherwise is to insult the nearly 50% of women who are to some extent pro-life, as well as the (who knows how many) little girls who haven’t yet been indoctrinated by the contemporary liberal establishment.
+To suggest otherwise is to insult the majority of women who are to some extent pro-life, as well as the (who knows how many) little girls who haven’t yet been indoctrinated by the contemporary liberal establishment.

 — Amir Azarvan

 Amir Azarvan is an assistant professor of political science at Georgia Gwinnett College.
 He is the editor of Re-Introducing Christianity: An Eastern Apologia for a Western Audience (Wipf & Stock).